sebrauschert/OceanOmics-amplicon/README.md

 The scripts contained herein are:

 ```
-01. setup.sh                            - to set up the analysis folder structure
+01. 00-setup.sh                            - to set up the analysis folder structure
-02. demultiplex.sh                      - to demultiplex the amplicon data added to the 00-raw-data folder
+02. 01-demultiplex.sh                      - to demultiplex the amplicon data added to the 00-raw-data folder
-03. rename_demux.sh                     - to rename the demultiplexed reads to their respective sample names; a index to sample name mapping file needs to be created
+03. 02-rename_demux.sh                     - to rename the demultiplexed reads to their respective sample names; a index to sample name mapping file needs to be created
-04. seqkit_stats.sh                     - to create read statistics for QC checks of the demultiplexed reads
+04. 03-seqkit_stats.sh                     - to create read statistics for QC checks of the demultiplexed reads
-05. DADA2.R                             - to trim the reads and create an amplicon sequencing variant table
+05. 04-DADA2.R                             - to trim the reads and create an amplicon sequencing variant table
-06. blastn.sh                           - to query the NCBI nt and taxa database
+06. 05-blastn.sh                           - to query the NCBI nt and taxa database
-07. LCA/runAssign_collapsedTaxonomy.py  - a custom script from the eDNAflow pipeline for lowest common ancestor analysis of the taxonomically annotated ASVs
+07. 06-LCA/runAssign_collapsedTaxonomy.py  - a custom script from the eDNAflow pipeline for lowest common ancestor analysis of the taxonomically annotated ASVs
-08. ecology_plots.R                     - phyloseq based ecology plots for initial alpha and beta diversity
+08. 07-ecology_plots.R                     - phyloseq based ecology plots for initial alpha and beta diversity
 ```

 ## Dependencies